Tofilau Eti Alesana

-Tofilau Eti Alesana, AC, born Aualamalefalelima Alesana (4 June 1924 – 19 March 1999) was a Samoan politician who served as the fifth prime minister of Samoa from 1982 to 1985, and again from 1988 until his resignation in 1998.
+Tofilau Eti Alesana (born Aualamalefalelima Alesana; 4 June 1924 – 19 March 1999) was a Samoan politician who served as the fifth prime minister of Samoa from 1982 to 1985, and again from 1988 until his resignation in 1998.

 Biography

 Background

 Alesana was born in Vaitogi, Tutuila, American Samoa into a Samoan upper-class family.
 At the age of 24, he became a clan chief.
+Alesana's parents, Alesana James Enoka and Vaoita Iosefa Mala’itai, were pastors in Vaitogi.
+He was the youngest of twelve children and was given the birth name Aualamalefalelima, which is the traditional salutation of the tulafales of Vaitogi village.
+He attended schools on Tutuila and Upolu islands.
+He later joined the New Zealand Defence Force in Western Samoa during World War II, and worked in Fagatogo, American Samoa after the war ended.
+His parents moved with him to Savaiʻi to be a matai in the village of Lalomalava and Alesana joined Western Samoa politics a few years later.

 Political career

 In 1957 he was elected to the legislative council, and in 1958 he became health minister.
 He helped draft the constitution for the newly independent state of Western Samoa.
 Alesana helped form the Human Rights Protection Party which won power in 1982.
 Alesana served as prime minister for the first time from 1982 until 1985 when he was deposed by Parliament with the help of disgruntled members of his own party.
 He regained control of the party in 1988 and became prime minister.
 Alesana led the party to almost complete control of the country, with more than a 2/3 majority in the Parliament.
 In 1997 Alesana's government changed the country's name from Western Samoa to Samoa.

 Alesana began to suffer from health problems in the 1990s, finally resigning as Prime Minister in November 1998 but remained a member of Cabinet as Minister Without Portfolio until his death in the capital, Apia.
 His party would go on to hold power until 2021.
 Alesana was also Minister of Foreign Affairs of Samoa from 1984 to 1985 and from 1988 to 1998.